-The Americans with Disabilities Act (ADA) gives you or your child the right to get Medicaid services in your home or community instead of a hospital or institution, if possible.
-This federal law requires states and Medicaid managed care plans to help families get skilled private duty nursing services if requested (directly or through referral).
-Families must get timely access to these services.
-If you feel you aren’t getting these services timely or aren’t getting all the services you’re authorized to receive because you can’t find nurses, you have the right to ask us or the state to help you.
+The Americans with Disabilities Act (ADA) gives you or your child the right to receive Apple Health (Medicaid) services in your home or community instead of a hospital or institution, if possible.
+This federal law requires states and Medicaid managed care plans to help families receive skilled private duty nursing services if requested (directly or through referral).
+Families must receive timely access to these services.
+If you feel you are not receiving services in the time you need them or if you are not receiving all the services you are entitled to because you can’t find nurses, you have the right to ask us or the state to help you.

 In September 2015, a group of children receiving Medicaid benefits filed a federal lawsuit against the state.
 The lawsuit claimed that the state was violating federal Medicaid law and the Americans with Disabilities Act in provision of in-home nursing care.
 In January 2016, a federal judge issued a preliminary injunction against the state, ordering the state to take all actions necessary to provide required in-home nursing care to the plaintiffs.

 In December 2016, the plaintiffs and the state reached a settlement of the lawsuit.
 The settlement requires the state to take certain actions to increase the level of in-home nursing care for eligible Medicaid clients, including sharing this fact sheet with families.
 For more information, contact the Northwest Justice

 Amerigroup & the Health Care Authority (HCA)